Powdered Sugar Substitute

 Not all sugar-free sweeteners are created equal, and some are better for turning into powder.
 Here’s a quick breakdown:

 • Allulose.
-My preferred sweetener as it has the best flavor and turns fluffy like regular powdered sugar.
+My preferred sweetener, as it has the best flavor and turns fluffy like regular powdered sugar.
+I also find it dissolves exactly like white sugar does.

 • Erythritol.
-I don’t mind using erythritol, or erythritol blends, as a sugar alternative but I find it’s better to dissolve it in simple syrups for baking, instead of blending it into a fine powder.
+I don’t mind using erythritol or erythritol blends as a sugar alternative, but I find it’s better to dissolve it in simple syrups for baking rather than blend it into a fine powder.

 • Xylitol.
 I generally don’t use xylitol in my recipes, but I tried this as I’d seen a powdered sugar brand use it.
-It blended well but had quite a bitter aftertaste.
+It blended well but left a quite bitter aftertaste.
 It’s also VERY dangerous to dogs, so don’t share any treats if you use xylitol.

 • Stevia.
-The only one I wasn’t a fan of, as I found it had a funky, slightly metallic aftertaste.
+The only one I wasn’t a fan of was the one I found had a funky, slightly metallic aftertaste.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.